Comparison of two convergence criteria for the variable-assignment Lopsided Lovasz Local Lemma: Constructing the extremal formula

-Consider some clause $\phi \in C$ (which corresponds to a vertex of $J$), and some variable $i' \neq i$ in this clause.
-This clause contains the variable $i$ and $k-1$ other variables in $C$.
+Consider some clause $\phi \in A_i$, corresponding to a vertex of $J$, and some variable $i' \neq i$ in this clause.
 The root of $J_{i'}$ corresponds to the clauses $A_{i'}$.
-Note that $\phi$ is the only clause of $C$ in which $i'$ appears, and it appears positively in $\phi$.
+Note that $\phi$ is the only clause of $A_i$ in which $i'$ appears, and it appears positively in $\phi$.
 Variable $i'$ also appears negatively in exactly $L-1$ clauses of $A_{i'}$, which correspond to the right-half of $J_{i'}$.
 Thus, there are edges from $\phi$ in $J$ to all the right-vertices in $k-1$ copies of $H_{j-1}$.
-As this is true for every $\phi \in J$, we see that the resulting graph is precisely $H_j$.
+As this is true for every $\phi \in J$, the resulting graph is precisely $H_j$.
+This completes the induction. \end{proof}

-Furthermore, the root of this $H_j$ is $J$, whose vertices correspond to the clauses in $A_i$.
-Finally, this graph structure all appears in $\hat G = G_{R(i,j)}[ \mathcal T_i] $.
-The induction thus holds. \end{proof}